 This Mexican-inspired vegan rice casserole is made with simple pantry staples and practically cooks itself.
 Add guac and tortilla strips for a burrito bowl vibe.

-Why You Should Make This Vegan Rice Casserole
+Why You Should Make This Rice and Beans Casserole

 - Super simple to make.
 Only 10 minutes of active cooking time – the oven does the rest of the work.
-It’s great for meal prep (the rice lasts all week in the fridge) and ideal for work-from-home dinner prep: get it in the oven at 4, return to work, have dinner on the table by 5:30.
+It’s great for meal prep and ideal for work-from-home dinner prep: get it in the oven at 4, return to work, have dinner on the table by 5:30.

 - Affordable.
 Most of the ingredients are pantry staples, with a just few fresh items thrown in – i.e. you can feed a crowd without spending a ton.